 California labor laws

 If you’re a California employer, you need to brush up on state labor laws to remain compliant.
 Take a look at the different labor laws in California below.

 1. Minimum wage

 Minimum wage is the lowest amount you can pay an employee per hour of work.
 You cannot pay employees less than the California minimum wage.

 California follows a state minimum wage law.
-The state minimum wage for California is $11.00 per hour for employers with 25 or fewer employees or $12.00 per hour for employers with more than 25 employees.
+The state minimum wage for California is $15.50 regardless of how many employees you have.

 Depending on where your business location is, you might have different local minimum wage rates.
 You must pay employees the local minimum wage if it is higher than the state minimum wage.

 Take a look at the California cities impacted by local minimum wage rates below:

 - Half Moon Bay